A library for interactive command line interfaces in modern C++

 Visual Studio solution

-Set the environment variable BOOST.
+Set the environment variables BOOST and/or ASIO.
 Then, open the file

 cli/examples/examples.sln